 Q: What type of Material should I choose for my interior project?

-A: For most interior projects we recommend 304 Stainless Steel.
+A: For most interior projects we recommend 304 Stainless Steel or Aluminum.
 For any project within 5 miles of ocean water, we recommend 316 Stainless Steel (with a brushed finish), which is more corrosion resistant, and will require less maintenance than 304 Stainless.

 Q: Can I use Aluminum posts inside?